EmilianoRivasMX/react-movies-webapp/README.md

 # React Movies App 🍿

-Anything to watch?
+Nothing to watch?
 Maybe you find something interesting on my movies app. 🎬 I made this project to practice the basics of react.

 You can see the demo on